CDFI Resource Library

 Opportunity Finance Network (OFN) reports, surveys, training resources, and other publications provide valuable data and insight on the community development financial institution (CDFI) industry.

-OFN members receive discounts on premium publications and can contact Roland Kamara for more information.
+OFN members receive discounts on premium publications.
+Contact Roland Kamara for more information.

 Featured Publications